Chechen Submitted Surnames

 SHISHANI Chechen, Arabic

 Means "Chechen" in Arabic.
-It is a common surname among the Chechens in the Arab world and the United States.
+It is a common surname among Chechens living in the Arab world or the United States.

 Either derived from the Ingush nickname Царнай (Tsarnay)